"Ah!" he yelped, turning around wide-eyed with startlement.

 Turning around to look at him, she smiled.
 "I asked for the room with the most Wrackspurts in it."

 He chortled, not sure if she was serious.
 At her slight frown—or what he thought was a frown, given that her spectrespecs were still hiding most of her face—he cleared his throat.
-"Keep your mouth closed when you open the door."
+"Better keep your mouth closed when you open the door, then."

-"Well, if the room is full of Wrackspurts, you'd get a mouthful if you're not careful..." he explained.
+"Well, if the room is full of Wrackspurts, you'd get a mouthful of them if you're not careful..." he explained.

-But Luna only shook her head with mirth, taking off her garish glasses as she wiped tears from her eyes as she reached for the wall for support.
-Unable to help himself, Harry had to chuckle quietly as well.
+But Luna only shook her head with mirth, taking off her garish glasses, she wiped tears from her eyes as she reached for the wall for support.
+Unable to help himself, Harry had to chuckle quietly, sharing some of her levity.
 It had been a pretty long night after all.

 "That's so funny, Harry!
 You would go completely fuzzy if there were that many Wrackspurts.
 We'd forget what we were doing and they would find us walking around Hogwarts, completely lost tomorrow morning."